The Long Delay to Arithmetic Generalization: When Learned Representations Outrun Behavior: Introduction

 \section{Introduction}

-Algorithmic arithmetic tasks provide a useful testbed for studying generalization in transformers because the target computation is exact, the data-generating process is known, and representational choices can be manipulated systematically.
-They are especially interesting because transformers have shown impressive performance on some sophisticated mathematical tasks, yet remain surprisingly brittle on basic arithmetic \citep{lr26, lr10, lr30, lr31}.
-In encoder--decoder models, the architectural split makes it possible to distinguish failures of representation from failures of use.
-More broadly, this testbed allows us to ask whether useful structure is learned before the model can reliably translate it into correct outputs \citep{lr27, lr28, lr29}.
+Algorithmic arithmetic tasks let us study generalization in transformers under controlled conditions, because the target computation is exact, the data-generating process is known, and the input representation can be varied systematically.
+Transformers solve some sophisticated mathematical problems yet remain brittle on basic arithmetic \citep{lr26, lr10, lr30, lr31}.
+In encoder--decoder models, the architectural split separates failures of representation from failures of use.
+This lets us ask whether a model learns the structure a task needs before it can use that structure to produce correct outputs \citep{lr27, lr28, lr29}.

-Yet even in this controlled regime, encoder--decoder transformers trained on arithmetic tasks can spend tens of thousands of steps with little apparent progress in test accuracy before generalizing abruptly.
-This delayed-transition regime, often called \emph{grokking}, has become a useful lens for studying how internal competence and observable behavior come apart during learning \citep{lr01}.
-Prior work suggests that long plateaus do not necessarily indicate an absence of learning, since structured representations can emerge well before they are reflected in correct outputs \citep{lr02,lr03,lr05,lr06,lr08}.
-In encoder--decoder models, however, the source of the delay remains especially unclear.
-The central issue is whether the plateau reflects late formation of useful arithmetic structure or late readout of structure that is already present.
+Yet even under these controlled conditions, encoder--decoder transformers trained on arithmetic tasks can spend tens of thousands of steps with little apparent progress in test accuracy before generalizing abruptly.
+This delayed-transition regime, often called \emph{grokking}, is a case where internal competence and observable behavior come apart during learning \citep{lr01}.
+Prior work suggests that long plateaus need not indicate an absence of learning, since structured representations can emerge well before they are reflected in correct outputs \citep{lr02,lr03,lr05,lr06,lr08}.
+In encoder--decoder models, however, the source of the delay remains unclear.
+The question is whether the plateau reflects late formation of arithmetic structure or late readout of structure already present.